 Firstly, you will need to prove that your income is substantial enough to incorporate the new loan along with your existing debt obligations and expenses.
 The lender is likely to use a 3% serviceability stress test to assess your mortgage application, which means if you’re applying for a home loan at 6% p.a, you’ll need to demonstrate you would be able to make repayments if rates went up to 9% p.a.

-If you’re still paying off your first mortgage, you’ll now also be paying off two mortgages, which unless the second home is used as an investment to generate income, could be a tough ask.
+If you’re still paying off your first mortgage, you’ll now also be paying off two mortgages, and unless the second home is used as an investment to generate income, it could be a tough ask.
+Both mortgages will eat into your incomes and the first could significantly hamper your serviceability with the second.

 Are you still an acceptable credit risk?